Predictive inference for travel time on transportation networks: Data analysis

-Trip-specific sequences (b), (c) and (d) result in tighter intervals than the prediction intervals (a), approximately half as tight.
-The empirical coverage level matches the theoretical 95\% level of significance for almost the whole range for all intervals except (c) when setting \(\hatnu =1\) (in solid red), which leads to a slightly tighter sequences than (b) that has \(\hatnu = 1.30\), but does not attain the required coverage.
-The integration of \(\hatnu\), as a correction scalar to the variance in~\eqref{eq:prediction-sequence} improves the empirical coverage probability of the trip-specific prediction sequences (b) across the whole range, attaining the theoretical 95\% coverage level.
+The integration of \(\hatnu\), as a correction scalar to the variance in~\eqref{eq:prediction-sequence}, improves the empirical coverage probability of the trip-specific prediction sequences (b) across the whole range, attaining the theoretical 95\% coverage level.
 In (d), the second-order correlation coefficient is estimated to be \(\hatxi^{(2)} = 0.16\), which leads to a residual variance estimate of \(\hatnu = 1.23\), smaller than that of (b) (1.3).
-This is expected, since \(\hatxi^{(2)}\) accounts for some of the variability.
-However, the integration of \(\hatxi^{(2)}\) did not lead to a significant reduction in width of the prediction sequences, nor a significant improvement in coverage probabilities, in comparison to (b).
-There are fewer trips with higher number of traveled edges (middle panel of Fig.\ref{fig:coverage-alternative-models}), and this contributes to the variability of empirical coverage at higher number of edges.
+This is expected since \(\hatxi^{(2)}\) accounts for extra variability in the data. { However, adding the second-order correlation in~\eqref{eq:second-order-term} did not lead to a significant reduction in the width of the prediction sequences, nor a significant improvement in coverage probabilities, in comparison to (b).
+As shown in Figure~\ref{fig:comparision-of-prediction-intervals}, lines (b) and (d) almost fully overlap}.
+Very few trips travel over many edges (circled-solid line in the top right panel of Fig.~\ref{fig:coverage-alternative-models}), and this contributes to the variability of empirical coverage at a higher number of edges.

 Table \ref{tb:numerical-results-sequence} illustrates various numerical results for the test data used in Figure~\ref{fig:comparision-of-prediction-intervals}, for population prediction intervals (a) and sequences (b).
-The integration of \(\hatnu\), as a correction scalar to the variance in \eqref{eq:prediction-sequence}, improves the empirical coverage probability of the trip-specific prediction sequences by approximately 8 percentage points, for the sampling at random method, and 10 points for the AM-rush stratum.
+The integration of \(\hatnu\) improves the empirical coverage probability of the trip-specific prediction sequences by approximately 8 percentage points, for the sampled-at-random approach, and 10 points for the AM-rush stratum.